GSA/digitalgov.gov/content/news/2022/09/2022-09-09-serving-the-public-five-veterans-journeys-to-public-interest-tech.md

 ---
 date: 2022-09-09 13:56:00 -0500
 kicker:
-title: Serving the Public: Five Veterans' Journeys to Public Interest Tech
+title: "Serving the Public: Five Veteran&#39; Journeys to Public Interest Tech"
 deck:
 summary: U.S. Digital Corps Fellows share their public service journeys from military service to public interest tech.
 # See all topics at https://digital.gov/topics